Legacy-Edition-Minigames/Minigames/README.md

 ### Installation

-* You need the Java to be installed before you can proceed, you can find it at [Java.com](https://www.java.com/download/manual.jsp)
+* You need Java to be installed before you can proceed, you can find it at [Java.com](https://www.java.com/download/manual.jsp)

 * You must get the server jar yourself, you can find it in the minecraft launcher or at [Minecraft.net](https://www.minecraft.net/en-us/download/server)